SFX-WoW/Masque/README.md

 ## Localization

-If you would like to help translate _Masque_, please use the [localization system] on WoW Ace or [contribute directly] on GitHub.
+To help translate this add-on, please use the [localization system] on WoW Ace or [contribute directly] on GitHub.

 [Links]: #